 Do you know; [Facebook Security Alert] Use 3 Passwords To Access Facebook Account // FB Update

 Petya/GoldenEye/NotPetyaLike WannaCry, Petya practices the Eternal Blue exploit to spoil the Windows system devices, particularly target earlier versions of Windows operating systems.
 It does not work like WannaCry where it starts encrypting your data files and folder one by one; instead, Petya/GoldenEye is more serious malware and having the ability to destroy the whole hard drive.

 Moreover, with lock, it even blocks you entering into your own system.
 And you get failed to recover ransomware files from the PC.

 You may also like to know; Top 10 Best WordPress Security Plugins To Protect Your Website & Data

 How does the “Petya” ransomware work?While Petya is trying to damage your computer system, a black screen with message text is shown on display, then the system will forcefully restart to perform the encryption ransomware.

-Initially, the first steps performed by Petya can easily be ignored by the user as it looks like Windows process of boot scan or repairing the system.
+Initially, the first steps performed by Petya can easily be ignored by the user as it looks like the Windows process of boot scan or repairing the system.
 And once the malware process performed and your PC is rebooted then you will see that your system is encrypted and a message is shown on the ransomware screen to alert you to pay the ransom amount.